-11.5.
+3.9.5.
 Container lifecycle events

-During the application initialization process, the container fires a series of events, allowing portable extensions to integrate with the container initialization process defined in Application initialization lifecycle.
+During the application initialization process, the container fires a series of events, allowing portable extensions to integrate with the container initialization process defined in Application initialization lifecycle in CDI Full.
 These events are fired synchronously.